carlgarner/laravel-azure-ad-oauth/README.md

 The only changes you should have to make to your application are:

 * You will need to make the password field in the users table nullable.
-* You will need to have a `VARCHAR` field on the users table that is 36 characters long to store the Azure AD ID for the user.
-The default name for the field is `azure_id` but that can be changed in the config file: `'user_id_field' => 'azure_id',`.
+* By default, the Azure AD ID for the user is stored in the `username` field in the Users table.
+This can be changed in the config file: `'user_id_field' => 'username',` but you will need to have a `VARCHAR` field on the users table that is 36 characters long.

 ## Usage